RyanLilleyman/taskManager/README.md

 ## Overview

-A Task Management App built with TypeScript and NestJS.
+A Task Management App built with TypeScript, NestJS, and Postgres.
+Frontend provided by course and developed with React and MobX.

 ## Features